miracuse/miracuse.github.io/docs/more/system_design/about_the_system.md

 _Miracuse_ is a Tabletop Role Playing Game designed for fast-paced, creative dungeon crawling.

-* **Simple Mechanics**: Spend less time looking up rules and more time gaming.
-Everything uses the same [single-roll dice system](statistics.md), in or out of combat.
+* **Keep It Simple**: Use the same [Skill + Dice Roll](statistics.html) for anything, in or out of combat.

 * **Be Good At Your Job**: Don't let the dice decide everything.
 Skill outweighs luck in _Miracuse_, ensuring that your sneaky assassin won't be tripping alarms just because of a bad roll.

-* **Participate**: No more "Face" characters or "White Mages".
-Every class has the capacity to contribute in combat, in social encounters, and in exploration.
+* **Participate**: No more pulling out your phone while the "Face" talks things over with the guard or the wizard decides which spell to use.
+Every class has the skills to fight, explore, and persuade in their own unique ways.

-* **Momentum**: Make the best of your sessions!
-Avoid long slogs through combat, shopping trips, and spell preparation.
-Gameplay built for action-packed adventuring.
+---

 ### What kind of games is Miracuse intended to run?

-_Miracuse_ is built for use as a streamlined dungeon crawler with an emphasis on creativity, competency, and simplicity.

-Players should be able to create a character quickly and easily.
-At a glance, it's apparent what a character is good at (Skills) and what special abilities they have (Kits).
-The number of both is restricted so that players and GM's can easily keep track of capabilities.

-Gameplay is likewise designed to be intuitive.
-There are no complex calculations to determine whether or not an attack hits or how much damage is dealt.
-Magic and abilities are open-ended, with wording that encourages exploration rather than prescribing specific outcomes.

-And most importantly, the narrative of a session is driven predominately by the intentions of the players.
-The impact of luck on any given action is less than the impact of character skill.
-Strong characters will usually succeed in being strong, magical characters will usually succeed in doing magic, and so on.

-All of these aspects tie together to produce a game that encourages daring deeds and clever problem solving.
+_Miracuse_ is built for classic high fantasy adventures.
+Players can search long-forgotten abandoned temples, fight pirates on the high seas, or thwart evil necromancers plotting world domination.

+Sessions of _Miracuse_ look to emulate fantasy series like [The Farseer Trilogy](https://en.wikipedia.org/wiki/Farseer_trilogy), [The Wheel of Time](https://en.wikipedia.org/wiki/The_Wheel_of_Time), or [The Chronicles of Amber](https://en.wikipedia.org/wiki/The_Chronicles_of_Amber).
+Abilities and items are more than just damage calculations; they're narrative tools that allow players to interact with the world and solve problems.

+A mage with mastery over fire might create a floating ball of flame to light the way forward, or try concentrating the flame to melt through a lock.
+Likewise, a knight with a holy sword isn't limited to swiping it at bandits.
+They could use it to break a terrible curse and repel a swarm of vampires with divine light.
+Players are encouraged to explore creative solutions to the obstacles they face.

+Game Masters, in turn, are given the tools they need to facilitate lively sessions.
+A simple [difficulty system](../../gm_pages/setting_difficulty_levels.html) inspired by FATE makes it easy to ad-lib challenges and interpret results.
+The [enemy template system](../../gm_pages/making_enemies/index.html) performs a similar task by allowing GM's to whip-up bad guys on the spot.

+These pieces come together to create a dynamic, fast-paced game system.

+---

 ### Comparisons

 ***D&D / Pathfinder***

-_Miracuse_ is less tactical and mechanics-based than its older cousins.
-Player's won't be tracking inventories, hit points, or bonuses to attack.
+_Miracuse_ is less tactical and mechanics-oriented than its older cousins, but it occupies the same genre of swords-and-sorcery adventure.

-The lower complexity of the system can be a turn-off for players with a particular interest in optimization.
-They may, however, enjoy the new challenges inherent to this system, such as planning particular Kit/Class combinations.
-Many also appreciate the reduced impact of randomness when carrying out strategies.
+Veterans of _D&D_ will find fewer calculations.
+There are no armor classes, proficiency bonuses, modifiers, or even hit points.
+Many of the minute details have been abstracted away in favor of gameplay that evokes the same feelings but requires less bookkeeping.
+A few notable points:

+* **Freeform Magic**: _Miracuse_ does not use Vanican magic.
+Players "equip" a small number of spells like _Talisman of Fire_ and are given much more leeway in how they choose to use them.

+* **No Inventory**: Items are handled in a narrative fashion.
+Your character has rope if they're the sort of person that normally has rope, or if they knew they'd need rope in advance.
+A [specialized mechanic](../../classes/alchemist/index.html#charge-points) exists for producing unlikely items.

+* **Single-Roll Resolution System**: Whether you're scaling a mountain, swinging a halberd, or grappling, the [same d10 mechanic](statistics.html) decides success.

 ***FATE***

-_Miracuse_ is a little more mechanically-driven than FATE but retains a similar philosophy towards gameplay.
-While you won't be working with Aspects and Stunts, you will have similar Skill and Health systems, as well as a "fiction first" approach.
-GM's should find the [Gold and Silver](https://fate-srd.com/fate-core/what-do-during-play#the-golden-rule) rules of FATE to be just as integrated in _Miracuse_ as in FATE.
+_Miracuse_ shares a lot in common with FATE.
+It leverages a similar Skill-oriented resolution mechanic and follows FATE's [Gold and Silver rules](https://fate-srd.com/fate-core/what-do-during-play#the-golden-rule).

+Unlike _FATE_, this system does not employ aspects. _Miracuse_ may be more narratively focused than _D&D_, but it doesn't compare to _FATE Core_.
+Gameplay mechanics ground the narrative more firmly, closer to [FATE Freeport](https://greenroninstore.com/products/fate-freeport-companion-pdf) or [The Dresden Files RPG](https://evilhat.com/product/dresden-files-rpg-your-story/).

 ***Dungeon World and OSR***

-_Miracuse_ borrows from Dungeon World's concepts.
+_Miracuse_ borrows from Dungeon World's concepts but shares little overlap in mechanics.
 The simplified character creation system and purposefully limited character ability sets (Kits) were both inspired by Dungeon World.

-Likewise, _Miracuse_ occupies an adjacent genre to OSR (Old School Renaissance) games in that it generally focuses on dungeon crawling and resource utilization.
-However, it trends closer to modern TTRPG's in power level, eschewing the survival aspect of OSR for pulp action gameplay.
+_Miracuse_ occupies an adjacent genre to OSR (Old School Renaissance) games in that it generally focuses on dungeon crawling and resource utilization.
+However, it trends closer to modern _D&D_ in power level, eschewing the survival aspect of OSR for pulp action gameplay.